 The Rolex is regarded by many people to be one of the Holy Grails of military-issued watch collecting.
-The item 5511 was recently sold by Sotheby’s for 219,000.19 USD is an amazingly reserved model for which all collectors would seek.
-In spite of its history with the British Armed Forces, almost every corner of this rarely-seen fake Rolex has somehow managed to remain in great condition over the years, from its sword-like hands, to its case-back markings and completely demarcated bezel insert.
+Item 5511 was recently sold by Sotheby’s for 219,000.19 USD is an amazingly reserved model for which all collectors would seek.
+In spite of its history with the British Armed Forces, almost every corner of this rarely-seen fake Rolex has somehow managed to remain in great condition over the years, from its sword-like hands to its case-back markings and completely demarcated bezel insert.

 Item 6500 GMT-Master With Left-Handed Design

 Every item 6500 Rolex GMT-Master in 18k gold is thought to be exceedingly rare and sought after by fake watch collectors.
 Recently, Phillips sold a greatly unique (and probably one-of-a-kind) Item 6500 GMT-Master in 18k yellow gold, with a special, left-handed crown design for 200,000.00 USD at the current time of writing.
 It is highly possible that this watch was made as a special order, and it is probably the only left-handed item 6500 GMT-Master to have ever been manufactured in 18k gold.